stfalcon-studio/vue-bankid-se/README.md

 It receives a component (in default slot) as an actor.

+It receives a component as wrapper for showing QR-code in scoped slot `qrDialog`.
+This scoped slot returns `imgUrl`(base64 image to insert into `img` tag), `countdownTime`(time is left to close dialog) and `closeDialog`(function which you can call to close the dialog)

 `requestToken: () => Promise<{ autoStartToken<string>, orderRef<string> }>` - required.
 Initialize BankId session at server.

 `requestSesstion: ({ orderRef<string> }) => Promise<any>` - required.
 Requires session from server by `orderRef`.